 The answer is that it comes from within.
 Other PISA-based research has suggested that what sets academically able and less able students apart is self-belief about their own strengths and weaknesses.
 Individual psychological variables such as self-efficacy, anxiety and enjoyment of learning in itself explain between 15 per cent and 25 per cent of the variation in students’ academic achievement.
 Collectively, research shows that students’ self-belief in their own problem-solving abilities is far more important than their perception of school itself.

 This is a problem.
 Students’ attitude to school should matter for a number of reasons.
 If students find it difficult to see the direct benefits of their schooling, if they think that their school has failed to meet their expectations, and if they perceive that their academic skills are learned outside of school, it is possible that this will affect their views of formal institutions later in life.
 And indeed, many people have a pessimistic view of the role that formal institutions play – a view that very well could have stemmed from school experiences during formative years.
 Formal institutions shape the lives of a citizenry.
 They need to be upheld, bettered and strengthened – not discarded out of hand.
 So students should be taught to invest themselves in formal institutions, rather than to tear them down or fail to take part in them.

 What can be done?
 Adults responsible for making decisions about schooling need to be more cognisant about the long-term influences that the school experience can exert on students’ attitudes and beliefs.
 A stronger emphasis must also be given to the inclusion of hands-on group activities that emulate what they may do in life once they graduate.
-Whether students are able to see the link between their present and future may have critical consequences for society.Make a donation
+Whether students are able to see the link between their present and future may have critical consequences for society.Support Aeon: make a one-off donation